Alien-Alfa/WhatsBotAlfa-MD/README.md

 ```
 Due to Bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
+Absolutely, Alien-Alfa or X-Asena executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing this Software, you are deemed to have accepted these responsibilities.
 ```

 ## ⚠️ Developers